Oops! Sorry!!

 Light Schedule for Seedlings

-Once sprouts appear, move seedlings off any heating mat and provide ample light.
-Outdoors: Place in full sun for 6–8 hours daily, shielding from strong winds.
-Indoors: Position a grow light 2–4 inches above seedlings for 14–16 hours daily (use an outlet timer for convenience).
-Keep rockwool cubes moist but not waterlogged to support healthy growth.
+Once sprouts appear, remove heating mat and provide ample light.
+Outdoors: Full sun 6–8 hours, sheltered from wind.
+Indoors: Grow light 2–4 inches above for 14–16 hours (use timer).
+Keep cubes moist.

 Tower Garden Mineral Blend A and B with recipe for seedling solution in vertical hydroponic gardening.